Homemade blankets make the best gifts! Learn how to sew an oversized cuddle throw and gift for family and friends this holiday season!

 No matter where you live, everyone loves a really nice cuddle blanket that they can use when they cuddle up on the sofa and watch movies or television.
 This oversized cuddle blanket is a cinch to make and something your family or friends can keep forever!

-Making an adult size minky blanket is rather easy to make – your recipient will think you spent yours on it, while you can turn one out in an hour or even less.
+Making an oversized cuddle throw is rather easy to make – your recipient will think you spent yours on it, while you can turn one out in an hour or even less.
 Once you make one you will want to make many – it’s so fun to pick out the perfect coordinating fabric for your recipient.

 - thread (preferably a color that matches the material)